eafyounian/Segmentum/README.md

 Segmentum calculate BAF hg19.fa hg19_1000g_2014oct_SNPs.tsv.gz sample_x_t.bam sample_x_n.bam --hetz=4:0.3 -q20 | gzip -c > B_allele_fraction.tsv.gz
 ```

 **Note on SNP postion file:** You can either use the provided SNP postion file or make one of your own.
 If you are planning to use the provided one you can download it from here: http://compbio.uta.fi/segmentum/hg19_1000g_2014oct_SNPs.tsv.gz.
-If you are planning to make your own SNP position file, the file should have the following format:
+If you are planning to make your own SNP position file, the file should have the following format where the two columns are chromosome and position respectively:

 ```
-    chr     position
     1       10177
     1       10235
     1       10352